Bodyweight exercises need to be part of your program if you want to get jacked.

 1) Chin/ Pull Up

-This exercise will build the lats and biceps very effectively.
-An impressive number of full range, perfect reps is twenty.
-Everyone should do at least fifty total reps per week of some sort of chin up variation.
+To maximize size and strength development everyone should do at least fifty total reps per week of some sort of chin up variation.

 The parallel grip chin/ pull up is easiest on the shoulders and elbows and is the one I recommend most.
 Doing them on rings is safest as it allows for the most natural movement but is also significantly more difficult.